Nutritional Management of the VLBW Neonate Bundle

 Nutritional support of the preterm neonate is a foundational concept in optimizing long term outcomes.
 In this comprehensive nutritional management bundle, presentations include:

-- Prevention of Growth Failure: Includes the definition of malnutrition or growth failure and strategies to reduce this significant and unfortunately common morbidity in the preterm neonate.
-This topic presents nutrient requirements both parenteral and enteral, strategies for consistent nutritional practices, and discharge planning.
+- Prevention of Malnutrition & Growth Failure: Includes the definition of malnutrition or growth failure and strategies to reduce this significant and unfortunately common morbidity in the preterm neonate.
+The presentation encourages taking a proactive approach to optimize nutrition and growth.

 - Benefits of Human Milk: Human milk is one of the most beneficial and most natural therapies we can provide preterm neonates in the NICU.
 This presentation includes a discussion of the benefits of human milk, including the differences between mother’s own milk and donor human milk and strategies to support mother’s lactation with examples of successful QI implementation.

 - Necrotizing Enterocolitis (NEC) is one of the most devastating complications seen in the preterm infant in the NICU.
 It significantly increases the risk of death and/or significant long term neurodevelopmental sequelae.
-This presentation describes risk factors for preterm bowel injury, the mechanisms of NEC, the clinical features and recommendations for the prevention of NEC through the use of standardized feeding routines inclusive of human milk.
+This presentation describes risk factors for preterm bowel injury, the mechanisms of NEC, the clinical features, and recommendations for the prevention, diagnosis, and management of NEC.

 1. Describe two evidence-based nutritional interventions to prevent post-natal growth failure.